This post may include affiliate links. Thank you for your support.

 - Do Not Overmix Batter.
 While this seems obvious enough, be sure you mix the muffin batter until the ingredients are *just* combined.
 Over-mixing will lead to tough, dense muffins.

-- Start with a Hot Oven, Lower Temperature.
-Baking your muffins at a higher temperature initially helps the muffins rise quickly and form that coveted domed top.
-Just be sure to reduce the oven temperature after 5 minutes, because you don’t want burnt muffins.
+- Start Hot, Then Lower Temperature.
+Baking your big blueberry muffins at a higher temperature initially helps the muffins rise quickly and form that coveted domed top.
+Just be sure to reduce the oven temperature after 5 minutes, because you don’t want to burn the muffins.

-- Don’t Overbake Muffins.
-Be sure to keep a close eye on the big blueberry muffins towards the end of the baking time to avoid over-baking them.
+- Don’t Overbake.
+Be sure to keep a close eye on the muffins towards the end of the baking time to avoid over-baking them.
 Muffins are done when a toothpick inserted into the center comes out clean or with a few moist crumbs attached.

 - Cool Properly.
-Allow the muffins to cool properly in the pan for 15 minutes (jumbo muffins) or 5 minutes (standard muffins).
+Allow the jumbo blueberry muffins to cool properly in the pan for 15 minutes (large muffins) or 5 minutes (standard muffins).

 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram